DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 18.md

 # Weapon Balancing

+In Relapse, the player will (eventually) have the ability to purchase newer, more powerful versions of the guns in the vendor areas.
+We need the weapons that the player can buy to be more balanced.

+## How to Change the Gun Values

 The guns are composed of two main parts:

 - The scriptable object that contains the gun's stats